RaspberryPiFoundation/scratch-curriculum/pl-PL/Semestr 2/Dodgeball/Dodgeball.md

 # Krok 4: Lasery! { .activity .new-page}

-Sprawmy, by twoja gra była nieco trudniejsza do przejścia dodając lasery!
+Sprawmy, by twoja gra była nieco trudniejsza do przejścia - dodajmy lasery!

 ## Zadania do wykonania { .check }